vjt/bigbro/README.md

 We use these switches to allow the developer to run the application in production mode on `localhost` while not sending requests to Analytics.

-We know that the ga.js is empty if the `Referer` is `localhost`, but on Panmind there are situations in which the referer is reset, thus a complete disable is necessary
+We know that the ga.js is empty if the `Referer` is `localhost`, but there are situations in which the referer is reset, thus a complete disable is necessary.

-In development mode the plugin is always disabled.
+In development mode the plugin is always disabled - unless you set an account via the `set` method.

 Testing
 -------